 Copper (chemical symbol Cu) is widely used in the construction industry.
-It is utilized in plumbing, roofing, and especially in electrical installations.
-About 10-20 kilograms of copper can be used for the electrical installation of a medium-sized private house and one meter of copper electrical wire can contain about 50 grams of the metal.
+It is utilized in plumbing, roofing, and especially in various electrical installations.
+About 10-20 kilograms of copper can be used for the electrical installation of a single medium-sized private house and one meter of copper electrical wire can contain about 50 grams of the metal.

 Copper is also widely used in various electrical transformers.
 Even a low-power transformer (weighing 10-50 kg) can contain from ~5 to 35 kg of copper.
 This metal constitutes about 50-70 percent of the total weight in electrical transformers.
 In daily household use, larger amounts of copper are also found in refrigerators (~0.5 kg per unit), electric kettles (~0.1 kg per unit), microwave ovens (~0.2 kg per unit), and computers (~0.2-0.3 kg per unit).

 Copper is extensively used in the production of various vehicles and medical equipment, as well as in the chemical industry.
-Although this metal is not popular in the investment sector, copper is actively used in the manufacture of various types of jewellery
+Although this metal is not popular in the investment sector, copper is actively used in the manufacture of various types of jewellery.

 Sources: